alexisbreen/Dynamic-nest-building/README.md

 This GitHub repository hosts open materials for the manuscript

-**Dynamic strategic social learning in avian nest construction and potentially beyond**
+**Dynamic strategic social learning in nest-building zebra finches and its generalisability**

-and all code was authored by Alexis J. Breen (alexis_breen@eva.mpg.de) & Richard McElreath (‍richard_mcelreath@eva.mpg.de)
+All code was authored by Alexis J. Breen (alexis_breen@eva.mpg.de) & Richard McElreath (‍richard_mcelreath@eva.mpg.de)

 **Data Processing folder contains:**